 Medical alert systems contact trained, life-saving professionals from our fingertips.
 Whether you are shopping for yourself or a loved one, it’s essential to understand the different features of these products.
-Our partners at ConsumerAffairs researched the best medical alert systems in Lansing to make sure you receive medical attention when it’s needed most.
+We researched the best medical alert systems in Lansing to make sure you receive medical attention when it’s needed most.

 There are nearly 68,000 senior citizens in the Lansing Tri-County area, which means close to 15 percent of the area’s population could benefit from the security provided by medical alert systems.
 That number does not count others who might require aid from medical alert systems, including those who are disabled or have cognitive, developmental, intellectual and physical impairments.